Policy Number: 811

 D. Child Protection Training

-Any adult participating in a Program who has direct contact or will be in a private or secluded area with minors must complete Child Protection Training offered online through Risk Management, at least once every two years.
+Any adult participating in a Program who has direct contact or will be in a private or secluded area with minors must complete Child Protection Training (within the last two years) offered online through the Minors Compliance System.
 The training discusses signs and effects of child abuse and molestation, various forms of abuse, and steps for reporting known or suspected abuse.

 E. Mandatory Reporting